cypress-io/circleci-orb/README.md

       - cypress/run:
           # split specs across machines
           # record results with Cypress Cloud
-          cypress-command: 'npx cypress run --parallel --record'
+          cypress-command: "npx cypress run --parallel --record"
-          start-command: 'npm run start'
+          start-command: "npm run start"
           parallelism: 4 # use 4 CircleCI machines to finish quickly
 ```

 **Note:** recording test results and spec parallelization requires [Cypress Cloud](https://on.cypress.io/dashboard-introduction) account.
 You should also set your [record key](https://on.cypress.io/projects#Record-key) as `CYPRESS_RECORD_KEY` environment variable in the CircleCI project.

 ### ⚠️ Usage and Consumption

 There are 2 key metrics to understand when running a CI job across multiple
 machines:

 - **Consumption time** on CircleCI
 - **Actual time** it takes for tests to run

 **Consumption time** is essentially the amount of CircleCI resources that a job requires
 to execute.
 For example, you may have a job that runs on 5 machines and takes 1 minute
 for all to complete.
 In this example it would only take 1 minute of **actual time** to execute
 all the jobs but would **consume** 5 minutes of CircleCI resources.

 The Cypress CircleCI Orb
 was designed to be as simple and fast as possible for the majority of use cases.